-Rally Against Cancer events are part of a annual campaign designed to raise awareness for cancer research.
-UVM athletes wear special edition pink game jerseys and game gear to help bring awareness to the fight against cancer.
+Rally Against Cancer events are part of an annual campaign designed to raise awareness for cancer research.
+UVM athletes wear special edition purple lavender game jerseys and game gear to help bring awareness to the fight against cancer.
 The University of Vermont Cancer Center directly benefits from support and awareness that is created by these events.

-As the Presenting Sponsor of the Rally Against Cancer we acknowledge the deep impact that cancer has on our employees, clients, friends, family and larger community.
-We understand that to truly make an impact we must all be involved and that together our efforts will result in meaningful progress toward treatments and an eventual cure.
+As the Presenting Sponsor of the Rally Against Cancer, we acknowledge the deep impact that cancer has on our employees, clients, friends, family, and the larger community.
+We understand that to truly make an impact we must all be involved and that together with our efforts will result in meaningful progress toward treatments and an eventual cure.

 Each person who has been touched by cancer has a story to tell.
-They share their jouney in hopes of providing inspiration, education and hope to others.
+They share their journey in hopes of providing inspiration, education, and hope to others.